This Ultimate Home Renovation Guide provides you with helpful solutions and help you to steer clear of renovation scams!

 This is mandatory by law.

-You should be on guard when a renovation professional is unable to show you the above accreditation registered under their business name.
+You should be on guard when a renovation professional is unable to show you proof of these accreditations under their business name.

 Second, consider companies who are accredited by CaseTrust and RCMA (Singapore Renovation Contractors and Material Suppliers Association).

-Renovation professionals who are accredited by these two entities adopt costs transparency and accountability for listed deliverables in the renovation work contract.
+Renovation professionals who are accredited by these two organizations adopt costs transparency and accountability for listed deliverables in the renovation work contract.

 Additionally, your deposit payment is safeguarded against closure, winding up or liquidation of the company.